Month by Month

 Festival of Sufi Culture

-Casablanca's popular jazz festival has been taking over the city for more than a decade now, and is currently held in April.
+Casablanca's popular jazz festival has been taking over the city for more than a decade now.
 Expect the best local and international names to hit the stage.

 Prices drop in hotels and souqs as the tourist season ends, although the heaviest summer heat is yet to come; the average daily temperature in Marrakesh is about 28°C. Ideal for mountain trekking.